LKummer/shalom-olam-hugo-theme/README.md

 Code blocks are highlighted to be easier to read.
 The theme uses [Prism](https://prismjs.com/) to supply syntax highlight on back-ticked code blocks.
 It is configured for [some languages](#Highlight-Languages) and can be configured for other languages depending on your requirements.

-### Accessible Design
+### Old Browser Compatibility

+All features of the theme work on IE11 alongside modern Chrome, Firefox and Edge.
+Guaranteeing users with older browsers have full access to your content.

+### Screen Reader Friendly

-The theme makes full use of screen reader attributes to make it easy to let blind users enjoy your blog.
+The theme makes full use of screen reader attributes to make it easy for blind users to enjoy your content.

 # Installation